elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 ```
 - **Which dependencies are imported?**

-The following commands import the necessary packages numpy (in the code it was used for operations with multi-dimentional arrays) and tensorflow (for machine learning / deep learning):
+The following commands import the necessary packages, such as numpy (in the code it was used for operations with multi-dimentional arrays) and tensorflow (for machine learning / deep learning):

 ```
 import numpy as np